gravitational/careers/challenges/security/application-security.md

   data races in the code.
 Avoid global state as much as possible; if using global state, write down a good description why it is necessary and protect it against data races.
 * Deadlocks.
-When using mutexes, channels or any other synchronization primitives, make sure the system won't deadlock.
+When using mutexes, channels, or any other synchronization primitives, make sure the system won't deadlock.
 We've seen candidates' code holding a mutex and making a network call without timeouts in place.
 Be extra careful with networking and sync primitives.